-If you're a pregnant Rhode Island employee and interested in what your pregnancy and maternity leave rights are, you may be confused about how much maternity leave you can take.
-However, you're actually luckier than most American women.
-You live in one of the three states in the United States that guarantees women a partially paid maternity leave under the state's Temporary Caregiver Insurance program.
+If you're pregnant and an employee in Rhode Island — and you are interested in what your pregnancy and maternity leave rights are — the leave laws can be complicated.
+That said, unlike most states, Rhode Island is one of just three states in the United States that guarantees women a partially paid maternity leave under the state's Temporary Caregiver Insurance program.

 If your doctor determines that you are unable to work due to medical complications related to your pregnancy or childbirth, you may receive temporary disability benefits every week to cover a portion of your lost wages.
 The maximum period you may receive TDI benefits is 30 weeks.

 Since TCI and TDI are different and distinct, you may qualify for both TDI and TCI.
 Note, however, that TDI requires a medical diagnosis demonstrating that you are unable to work due to pregnancy or medical complications.
-TDI benefits related to pregnancy are treated like any other short-term disability in Rhode Island and you learn more about that here.
+TDI benefits related to pregnancy are treated like any other short-term disability in Rhode Island.

 TCI benefits are fully employee-funded, which means that a small portion of your paychecks are withheld from all Rhode Island employees making over a certain amount, in order to pay for TCI benefits.